Home

 The casting off of the outside layer of skin or gum tissue.

-SPECIFIC PLAQUE HYPOTHESIS Asserts that specific bacteria cause gum infections.
-The culprits are: Porphyromonas gingivalis, Bacteroides forsythus, and Treponema denticola.
+SPECIFIC PLAQUE HYPOTHESIS An assertion by Dr. Walter Loesche that specific bacteria cause gum infections.
+Among the culprits are: Porphyromonas gingivalis, Bacteroides forsythus, and Treponema denticola.

 SUPRAGINGIVAL Above the gum line.